nullnet-labs/.github/profile/README.md

 The problem being solved is the question, "Where did the rest of the Internet go?"
 At the time of writing, most Web content discovery happens through search engines & highly automated recommendation algorithms.
 Through a variety of mechanisms, these methods have led many Internet users to become entirely unaware of how to reliably navigate much of the Web outside of a few dominant platform-driven feeds, information directly provided from those feeds, and direct search results from that feed-provided information.

 This has created a cultural fatigue toward the apparent homogeneity of the Internet user's experience.
 The entire Internet looks & feels the same to many.
 There are even those who claim that a less homogenous Internet is a thing of the past.
-However, the rest of the Internet is not a thing of the past; it is only hidden right now.
-And this project aims to prove that.
+However, the rest of the Internet is not a thing of the past; it's only hidden right now.
+And this project aims to provide an interface with which to create a more discoverable Web.

 ## Repositories
 - [Frontend](https://github.com/nullnet-labs/nullnet-frontend) - UI & SSR layer in Next.JS (using TypeScript)